 Now, many of you who are South Africans know how Afrikaners absolutely adore their meat.
 It’s chicken for lunch, lamb for dinner, and maybe some biltong for a snack.
 It’s basically tradition.
 Eating game is a lifestyle, not a choice; they eat, sleep, and live their meat.

-As South Africans, the best get together is the good old traditional ‘braai’, which is short for ‘braaivleis’, meaning grilled meat.
+Also for South Africans, the best get together is the good old traditional ‘braai’, which is short for ‘braaivleis’, meaning grilled meat.
 South Africa is known for its wildlife and delicious game, hence the meat obsession.
-“National Heritage Day” to “National Braai Day”, and is celebrated on 24 September.
-A day full of braais.
+“National Heritage Day” actually changed to “National Braai Day”, and is celebrated on 24 September.

-A time to light the fire, get together with your mates and eat a flip load of meat.
-The meat at a braais is usually Droërwors, rump steak, kudu, oxtail, chicken strips, pork chops and chicken kebabs, accompanied by some drinks and music.
-A giant meat gathering.
+A time to light the fire, get together with your peers and eat a flip load of meat.
+The meat at a braai is usually Droërwors, rump steak, kudu, oxtail, chicken strips, pork chops and chicken kebabs, accompanied by some drinks and music.
+Basically a giant meat gathering.
 If anything, Boers are known for being the gods of the good old South African ‘braais’.
-The biggest carnivores amongst the human race.
+Probably the biggest carnivores amongst the human race.

 Some shops such as the ‘Boer and the Butcher’ are even run by Afrikaans owners, the words are even derived from the language.
-Hopefully you have an idea about the Afrikaans culture now and how meat is religious.
+Hopefully you have an idea about the Afrikaans culture now and how meat is actually their religion

 Recently I have noticed that, attending a braai, there are many stigmas around braais, firstly the men light the fire and hold the tongs, whilst the ladies prepare the table and salads and desserts, as if females can’t braai?
 As you can see, if you are a female vegan attending a braai, it might be easier to bring the salad, but if you are a vegan male, apparently your masculine side to you disappears.
 It’s like feminine being a vegan?
 What?

 I know that if you are a vegan, bringing your chickpea or lentil patty might not be the best idea.
 The Afrikaners or, let’s get a little more intense, ‘normal’ South Africans might look at you as if you are a some sort of alien.
 To them you are seen as the bottom of the food chain and quite foreign.
-Worst of all the whole evening, will be targeted to you, not in a good way.
-In a way, you’re the ugly duckling of the lot.
+Worst of all the whole evening is based upon your lifestyle eating choice, the vegan is basically the ugly duckling of the lot.